BCN3D/BCN3DSigmax-Mechanics/README.md

+## What’s hold in this repository?
+This repository will hold all the information about the Mechanics of the BCN3D Sigmax.
+As a declared Open Source organization, it's in our mission to release all the original design files to you to be able to learn, reuse and improve.
+Open Source not only means code, it also concerns hardware.

+We’ve managed to design and manufacture the BCN3D Sigmax thanks to our previous experience in the 3D printing industry, the ideas coming from the community, our engineering background and a narrow collaboration with our suppliers.
+Our goal is justify the decisions we took and share the know-how we acquired so far.

+We also provide the source files for those who want to check the core of the BCN3D Sigmax.
+You can consult both the CAD files and the technical drawings.

 For a detailed explanation about the main pillars of the mechanical design of the Sigma and Sigmax, please check the repository [BCN3D Sigma - Mechanics](https://github.com/BCN3D/BCN3DSigma-Mechanics).

 Regarding the Sigmax, the main objectives were: